PEXANE2/azure-docs.tr-tr/articles/synapse-analytics/sql-data-warehouse/what-is-a-data-warehouse-unit-dwu-cdwu.md

 ;
 ```

-1. İşlem durumunu denetlemek için aşağıdaki sorguyu gönderme
+1. İşlemin durumunu denetlemek için aşağıdaki sorguyu gönder

     ```sql
     SELECT    *